muhibarshad/Cpp-Data-Structures-and-Algorithms-An-In-Depth-Look/01_Data Structures/Linear-Data-Structures/04_Stack/Readme.md

 - Need to handle stack overflow by manually checking size before each push operation

 ### 2. Using Link List
-A linked list is a data structure that consists of a sequence of nodes, where each node has a reference (a "link") to the next node in the list.
-The first node in the list is referred to as the "head" of the list, and the last node in the list typically has a reference to a null or special value to indicate the end of the list.
+A `linked list` is a data structure that consists of a sequence of **nodes**, where each node has a `reference` (a "link") to the next node in the list.
+The first node in the list is referred to as the **"head"** of the list, and the last node in the list typically has a reference to a **null** or special value to indicate the end of the list.
 In this article, we will discuss the implementation of a stack using a linked list data structure.

 #### Operations for stack